PhysicsAbdelhamid/Reports_and_Presentations/README.md

 # Reports_and_Presentations

-This file contain some of my projects done in class (Original LaTex file and presentation), some under the supervision of my professors.
-Don't hesitate to contact me if you have any question and/or suggestions regarding thus work, I will be happy to help ;)
+This file contain some of my projects done in class (Original LaTex file and presentation), under the supervision of my professors which I thanks greatly.
+Don't hesitate to contact me if you have any question and/or suggestion regarding theses works, I will be happy to help ;)